top of page

 Looking for some peace and quiet?

 We have 18 chalets and those on the Working Holiday option, will be accommodated in a 1-, 2- or 3-bedroom chalet.
 Each chalet has a self-contained kitchenette, small lounge, bathroom, a small patio and barbeque facility.
-Although you will be staying on your own, you will still be able to socialize with the volunteers and make use of the entertainment area.
+Although you will be staying on your own, you will still be able to socialise with the volunteers and make use of the entertainment area.

 The entertainment area is located in between the chalets and volunteer village and include a swimming pool and large entertainment hall with a pool table, TV and DVD player.